 Each of these instruments had been introduced in response to a need that had been expressed or felt.
 Some of them prove successful, others less so.
-Some were useful only at one stage of the project (e.g., the "who's who" guides) while other were actively used over a larger period of time (e.g., iNet Status Updates).
+Some were useful only at one stage of the project (e.g. the "who's who" guides) while other were actively used over a larger period of time (e.g. iNet Status Updates).

 The lesson learnt is that there is no clear recipe or definite list of tools that will solve all issues.
 Furthermore, what works for one team at one stage can be ineffective for other teams or at other stages.
-Instead, it is needed to flexibly respond to needs as they are expressed.
+Instead it is needed to flexibly respond to needs as they are expressed.

+Recommendation 1.7

 At each stage of the project, look for tools that address the needs of the team at that specific stage.

 For who Relevant stage

-• All stages

-COP leader
+All partners COP leader All stages